MidnattLantern/hidoc/README.md

 ---
 - The owner of a project can add paragraphs, write about their project and add content at any time.

-User stories:
-===
-1. essential, without these stories, HiDoc cannot exist:
-- Navbar:
-As a user, I can see a navigation bar from every page so that I can easily navigate around HiDoc.
-So that whatever I want to do is accessible.
-- Navbar collapse:
-As a user on a small screen/ small window, the navigation bar is hidden inside a 'hamburger' button.
-So that the navigation bar doesn't take up space on the small screen/ window.
-- Sign Up:
-As a user, I can sign up.
-- Sign In:
-As a user, I can sign in.
-- Sign out:
-As a signed-in user, I can sign out.
-- Portfolio:
-As a signed-in user, I can see my name and all my projects on a portfolio page.
-- Create a project:
-As a signed-in user, inside my portfolio page, I can click a button that lets me create a new project for my property, and give it a name.
-- Edit projects:
-As a signed-in user, inside my portfolio page, I can click a button for any of my projects, that lets me change its name.
-- Delete projects:
-As a signed-in user, inside my portfolio page, I can click a button for any of my projects, that lets me delete it and all its content.
-- Add text object:
-As a signed-in user, inside my project, I can click a button that adds a text object.
-- Edit text object:
-As a signed-in user, inside my project, I can click a button that changes the content of an existing text object.
-- Delete text object:
-As a signed-in user, inside my project, I can click a button that deletes an existing text object.
-- Add image object:
-As a signed-in user, inside my project, I can click a button that adds an image object.
-- Delete image object:
-As a signed-in user, inside my project, I can click a button that deletes an existing image object.
-- Reassign object:
-As a signed-in user, inside my project, I can click and drag any object to rearrange the order they appear.

-2. Essential, HiDoc would be functional, but not complete without these:
-- Browse:
-As a user, I can browse all public projects.
-So that I can find inspiration.
-- Search artist:
-As a user, I can search for artists by entering their names and seeing their names appear with a hyperlink to their portfolio.
-So that I can find artists I know the name of.
-- Watch list: As a signed-in user, I can find a list of all projects I've clicked Watch so that I can save all the projects I have interest in.
-- Watch button:
-As a signed-in user, looking at any project, I can click a Watch button that will add that project to my Watch list.
-So that I can save all the projects I have an interest in.
-- Unwatch button:
-As a signed-in user, who has clicked the watch button for any project, I can click it again to unwatch it.
-So the projects I don't want on my watch list are gone.

-3. Optional, HiDoc don't need these, but they are valuable features:
-- Watch count: As a user, I can see how many people are watching a project.
-So that I know how much attention the project has.

 Unsolved